 Given that the same actor played DuPont in Equilibrium and Robert the Bruce in Braveheart (both under a lot less makeup), he is clearly capable of turning in a subtle performance.
 Given what he had to work with, he must've just decided to pop some E and go Looney Tunes.

-Another bearable aspect of Highlander II is Michael Ironside and John C. McGinley (who, by his own admittance, was channeling Orson Welles) as the villains.
+Highlander II also features John C. McGinley (who, by his own admittance, was channeling Orson Welles) as The Dragon.
 Spoony, in his commentary for his review of the film, stated that although he hated the film overall, he gave credit to McGinley's performance.

 A recurring joke has been that the Ocean's Trilogy was simply an excuse for George Clooney and Brad Pitt to get together and have some fun with all their friends regardless of whether or not the movies were any good.
 Surprisingly, they are pretty decent.